pocketbase/js-sdk/README.md

   });

   try {
-      // get an up-to-date auth store state by verifying and refreshing the loaded auth model (if any) pb.authStore.isValid && await pb.collection('users').authRefresh();
+      // get an up-to-date auth store state by verifying and refreshing the loaded auth record (if any) pb.authStore.isValid && await pb.collection('users').authRefresh();
   } catch (_) {
       // clear the auth store on failed refresh